DHCPv4 Server

 NTP Servers

-To specify NTP Servers (Network Time Protocol Servers), click the Display Advanced button to the right of that field, and enter IP addresses for up to two NTP servers.
+To specify NTP Servers (Network Time Protocol Servers), click the Display Advanced button to the right of that field, and enter IP addresses for up to four NTP servers.

 TFTP Server